Downstream integration: a peak demand strategy for NOCs

 Vertical integration for the win

-The 'winners' in this strategy will be those resource-rich NOCs with integrated business models that will sustain them in a competitive overall supply chain as global demand falls.
+The 'winners' in this environment will be those resource-rich NOCs with integrated business models that will sustain them in a competitive overall supply chain as global demand falls.